-In general, we store project data like video recordings, transcripts, highlight reels, stimuli, and reports, for a period of 3 years, or as directed by customer organizational administrators.
-Respondent data, including PII, is deleted automatically after six months to allow for tracking of repeat participation.
+In general, we store project data like video recordings, transcripts, highlight reels, stimuli, and reports, for a period of three years, or as directed by customer organizational administrators.
+Respondent data, including PII, is deleted automatically after three months to allow for tracking of repeat participation.

 When the country of a meeting room is set to Germany, names and phone numbers are automatically anonymized in the meeting room.
 German market researchers are reminded to gather consent before turning recording on, and to inform German data subjects that they should not say their names or other identifying information in the interview.

 German video recordings are automatically blurred in post-processing, preventing the identification of respondents but retaining the analysis and insights features associated with the recordings.

 Any project owner working in any country can choose to have their recordings blurred to prevent identification via a setting in their project’s Settings page.
 Once a video is blurred, it cannot be reversed.